Raztrix/Raztrix/README.md

-- 👋 Hi, I’m @Raztrix
+- 👋 Hi, I’m Raz Asido
-- 👀 I’m interested in games and web development
+- 👀 I’m interested in games and web\mobile development
-- 🌱 I’m currently learning React and React native
+- 🌱 I’m currently learning React native
 - 💞️ I’m looking to collaborate on any software that contains Javascript or C#.
 - 📫 Reach me via elcocteldev@gmail.com